 For example, some neighborhoods are zoned for single-family homes and therefore prohibit the presence of multi-unit dwellings.
 In such zones, two families may be prohibited from living together if a single-family home is converted into a duplex as a result.

 Are there legal limits on what I can use my single-family home for?

 Just as zoning laws can restrict the type of properties allowed in a neighborhood, they can also limit how you use your single-family home.
 For instance, R1 zoning is a classification reserved for residential neighborhoods that only allow single-family homes.

-While some zones allow for mixed-use, those that don’t prohibit homes in the area from being used for commercial purposes.
+Some zones allow for mixed-use and don’t prohibit homes in the area from being used for commercial purposes.
 Therefore, depending on how your neighborhood is zoned, there could be legal limits on whether you’re allowed to run a personal business out of your home.

-If you plan to, it’s a good idea to check your city’s general plan to see how your neighborhood is zoned.
+If you plan to also use your home for commercial business, it’s a good idea to check your city’s general plan to see how your neighborhood is zoned.
 If you find that there’s a problem, you can always apply for a variance to request permission to use your home as you desire.
 Just make sure you have your neighbors’ support ahead of time – without it, there’s a higher chance that your request will be denied.

-If your home is part of an HOA, you must follow their rules.
+If your home is part of a homeowners association, you must follow their rules.
 When purchasing a home that’s part of an HOA, it’s crucial that you read their bylaws and Covenants, Conditions and Restrictions to find out what will be expected of you and your home.